 “(4) If a medical co-payment program is used, written policy and procedure shall be developed and shall address the following:

 (a) a co-payment fee may be required of all inmates for self-initiated sick call visits pursuant to M.G.L. c 127, §16A and c.
-124, §§ 1 (c ), and 1(s);
+124, § 1 (c ), and 1(s);

 932.13: Mental Health Services

-(1) Written policy and procedure shall require post admission screening and referral for care of mentally ill or retarded inmates whose adaptation to the correctional environment is significantly impaired.
-This procedure shall provide for referring inmates, who are severely disturbed and/or mentally retarded, for placement in either appropriate non-correctional facilities or in specially designated units for handling the individual.
+(1) Written policy and procedure shall require post admission screening and referral for care of mentally ill or disabled inmates whose adaptation to the correctional environment is significantly impaired.
+This procedure shall provide for referring inmates, who are severely disturbed and/or mentally disabled, for placement in either appropriate non-correctional facilities or in specially designated units for handling the individual.

 932.14: Inmate Transfers

-(2) Written policy and procedure shall provide for health care personnel to evaluate either the inmate or his their records, prior to transfer to another facility or other substantial travel, to assess suitability and special needs for travel.
+(2) Written policy and procedure shall provide for health care personnel to evaluate either the inmate or his/her their records, prior to transfer to another facility or other substantial travel, to assess suitability and special needs for travel.
 When travel is approved, health care personnel shall provide to the appropriate staff, the following:

 (a) medication needs and specific written instructions for administration of such medication; and,